This chapter is oriented around some fun stuff within the theme of Mathematical Models of Quadernity.

 The upcoming video richly mixes beauty and efficiency, examines the unchanging change of the ancient and the modern, applies digital and analogue to both machinery and life, joins the traits of the homophone opposites spelled discrete and discreet, and reveals the secret balance between growth and maintenance, thanks to the brilliant Greek, Phidias, who, around 435 BCE, sculpted one of the Seven Wonders of the Ancient World.

-The following meditation on the Golden Ratio finds multiple parallels in ways that the Great Pyramid is linked to the “gold” in the human body, centering on our energy centers.
+The following meditation on the Golden Ratio finds multiple parallels in ways that the Great Pyramid is linked to the “gold” in the human body, oriented on our energy centers.

 The next two remarkable short films, not made by me, have been especially selected to greatly enhance understanding of the Mandelbrot Set, to stimulate further study into his far-reaching work, and to share the video-makers’ deep respect for the great Mandelbrot.